 Don’t be tempted not to pay your fines, or the consequences can be much bigger than just damage to your bank account!
 If you don't pay your traffic fines in Spain your vehicle could be impounded and eventually crushed: your bank account could also be embargoed.
 The best way of avoiding these kinds of problems, of course, is to follow the rules of the road in the first place!
 Not only is that the safer option for yourself and for other road users, it will also be much kinder to your bank balance.

 Are you thinking of moving to Spain?
 Ready to drive into the sunset and towards the Spanish home of your dreams?
-Then why not get in touch with our local property experts, who are perfectly placed to assist you with your property search.
+Then why not get in touch with our estate agents on the Costa Del Sol, Spain.
+Right Casa Estates are the premier property experts on the Costa del Sol, with years of experience and who are perfectly placed to assist you with your Spanish property search.